LiskArchive/lisk-sdk-examples/workshop/README.md

 # Workshop: Knowledge Sharing on Custom Transactions

 This workshop will guide you through learning about custom transactions with a step-by-step approach.
 The workshop demands you to actively participate in order to get familiar with custom transactions.
+This workshop focuses on the LiskBills proof of concept which showcases the potential of the Lisk Alpha SDK, in particular developing custom transactions.

+**Make sure to read the prerequisites and execute each step of the setup.**

 ## Prerequisites
-- Code editor like Visual Studio Code
+- Code editor like _Visual Studio Code_
-- Node.js (preferably v10 or higher installed)
+- Node.js (v10 or higher installed - use [nvm](https://github.com/nvm-sh/nvm#install--update-script) for easy switching between versions)
 - Have `curl` or `Postman` installed
-- Have Postgres database installed ([tutorial by Lisk](https://lisk.io/documentation/lisk-core/setup/source#postgresql))
+- Have Postgres system-wide installed, don't install via Docker! ([Installation guide by Lisk](https://lisk.io/documentation/lisk-core/setup/source#b-postgres-system-wide))

-## Concept: LiskBills
-This workshop will cover some aspects of using the Alpha SDK for developing custom transactions.

-First, we will explore two custom transaction types that we used for LiskBills.
-The **idea** is that a freelancer can send an `invoice_transaction` to send an invoice to a client.
-Next, the client can pay for the invoice by sending a `payment_transaction` to the freelancer.

 ## Setup
-1. Clone [Lisk-SDK-Examples](https://github.com/LiskHQ/lisk-sdk-examples) repository locally and checkout branch `workshop-custom-txs-start`.
+1. Clone [Lisk-SDK-Examples](https://github.com/LiskHQ/lisk-sdk-examples) repository locally.<br><br>

+2. Checkout branch `development` (by default active branch).<br><br>

-2. Navigate inside `/workshop` folder and run `npm install` to install the required dependencies for the workshop.
+2. Navigate inside `/workshop` folder and run `npm install` to install the required dependencies for the workshop.<br><br>

 3. Next, the `/workshop/transactions` folder is considered a separate module which holds the code for the transaction types.
 Again, we have to execute `npm install` inside this folder to install the remaining dependencies.
-Notice in both `package.json` files, there is only one dependency we use: `lisk-sdk: 2.3.5`.
+Notice in both `package.json` files, there is only one dependency we use: `lisk-sdk: 2.3.5`.<br><br>

 4. To verify the setup is correct, try to run the application with `npm start`.
 The `npm start` command will run the `index.js` file and pipe the outputted logs to our preferred log formatting tool Bunyan (wraps: `node index.js | npx bunyan -o short`).
-If everything is running fine, you can go to the next section.
+If everything is running fine, you can go to the next section.<br><br>_In case you have experimented before with Lisk, it is possible you have to first drop your database and recreate it with:_ `dropdb lisk_dev && createdb lisk_dev`.

+## Concept: LiskBills
+Imagine **Alice (Freelancer)** and **Bob (Client)**.
+Bob is looking for a new logo for his website and decides to consult a freelancer.
+While looking for a good designer, he comes across Alice who offers some spectacular designs in her portfolio.
+Bob is so excited he decides to immediately employ Alice’s skillset.

+A few days go by, and Alice returns the promised logo together with an invoice.
+However, Bob is a big fan of blockchain technology as it helps to ease the settlement process.
+It often happens parties disagree about the agreed price, product, or even shipping terms.
+Bob, therefore, believes blockchain can help with recording all this information right from the beginning, so no disputes can occur and human error can be eliminated.
+The blockchain should act as proof for the invoice.

+For the above reason, Bob asks Alice to create the invoice via a Lisk custom transaction (InvoiceTransaction).
+Next, he creates another custom transaction to send the payment to Alice (PaymentTransaction).

+**In summary:** We will explore the above two custom transaction types that we used for LiskBills.
+The idea is that a freelancer can send an `invoice_transaction` to send an invoice to a client.
+Next, the client can pay for the invoice by sending a `payment_transaction` to the freelancer.

 ## Transaction 1: Invoice Transaction
 The invoice transaction accepts three parameters (send by the freelancer to the client):